Airgain (NASDAQ:AIRG) Updates Q2 2022 Earnings Guidance

-Airgain (NASDAQ:AIRG – Get Rating) issued an update on its second quarter 2022 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of $0.01-$0.01 for the period, compared to the consensus earnings per share estimate of -$0.05.
+Airgain (NASDAQ:AIRG – Get Rating) updated its second quarter 2022 earnings guidance on Tuesday.
+The company provided earnings per share (EPS) guidance of $0.01-$0.01 for the period, compared to the consensus estimate of -$0.05.
 The company issued revenue guidance of $18.50 million-$20.00 million, compared to the consensus revenue estimate of $18.88 million.

-Airgain (NASDAQ:AIRG – Get Rating) last issued its quarterly earnings results on Tuesday, May 10th.
-The technology company reported ($0.04) earnings per share for the quarter, topping the consensus estimate of ($0.11) by $0.07.
-Airgain had a negative net margin of 19.94% and a negative return on equity of 16.01%.
-During the same quarter in the previous year, the firm posted ($0.04) EPS.
-As a group, equities analysts anticipate that Airgain will post -0.57 EPS for the current year.
+Airgain (NASDAQ:AIRG – Get Rating) last released its earnings results on Tuesday, May 10th.
+The technology company reported ($0.04) EPS for the quarter, topping the consensus estimate of ($0.11) by $0.07.
+Airgain had a negative return on equity of 16.01% and a negative net margin of 19.94%.
+During the same quarter in the previous year, the company earned ($0.04) earnings per share.
+Equities analysts anticipate that Airgain will post -0.4 earnings per share for the current year.

-In related news, Director James K. Sims purchased 4,612 shares of Airgain stock in a transaction dated Tuesday, March 15th.
-The stock was purchased at an average cost of $7.60 per share, with a total value of $35,051.20.
-The purchase was disclosed in a legal filing with the SEC, which is available at this link.
-Also, Director James K. Sims acquired 5,000 shares of the company’s stock in a transaction that occurred on Tuesday, March 1st.
-The shares were bought at an average cost of $9.08 per share, for a total transaction of $45,400.00.
+In other news, Director James K. Sims acquired 4,612 shares of Airgain stock in a transaction on Tuesday, March 15th.
+The stock was acquired at an average cost of $7.60 per share, with a total value of $35,051.20.
+The transaction was disclosed in a filing with the SEC, which is accessible through this link.
+Also, Director James K. Sims bought 5,000 shares of the company’s stock in a transaction on Tuesday, March 1st.
+The shares were purchased at an average cost of $9.08 per share, for a total transaction of $45,400.00.
 The disclosure for this purchase can be found here.
-Insiders own 11.70% of the company’s stock.
+11.70% of the stock is currently owned by company insiders.

-A number of institutional investors and hedge funds have recently made changes to their positions in AIRG.
-Blair William & Co.
-IL boosted its holdings in Airgain by 16.7% in the first quarter.
-Blair William & Co.
-IL now owns 739,511 shares of the technology company’s stock worth $5,605,000 after acquiring an additional 105,601 shares in the last quarter.
-Vanguard Group Inc. grew its position in Airgain by 3.6% during the 1st quarter.
-Vanguard Group Inc. now owns 483,958 shares of the technology company’s stock worth $3,668,000 after purchasing an additional 16,859 shares during the last quarter.
-Dimensional Fund Advisors LP increased its stake in Airgain by 1.1% during the 1st quarter.
-Dimensional Fund Advisors LP now owns 188,429 shares of the technology company’s stock valued at $1,428,000 after purchasing an additional 1,972 shares in the last quarter.
-Susquehanna International Group LLP lifted its stake in shares of Airgain by 90.0% during the fourth quarter.
-Susquehanna International Group LLP now owns 73,240 shares of the technology company’s stock worth $779,000 after buying an additional 34,687 shares during the period.
-Finally, State Street Corp grew its holdings in shares of Airgain by 7.3% during the first quarter.
-State Street Corp now owns 40,476 shares of the technology company’s stock valued at $307,000 after buying an additional 2,756 shares during the last quarter.
-Institutional investors own 63.63% of the company’s stock.
+Several institutional investors have recently made changes to their positions in the company.
+Advisor Group Holdings Inc. increased its stake in shares of Airgain by 30.7% during the 1st quarter.
+Advisor Group Holdings Inc. now owns 4,916 shares of the technology company’s stock worth $38,000 after purchasing an additional 1,154 shares during the last quarter.
+Engineers Gate Manager LP increased its position in Airgain by 18.4% in the first quarter.
+Engineers Gate Manager LP now owns 14,254 shares of the technology company’s stock worth $108,000 after buying an additional 2,214 shares during the last quarter.
+Wells Fargo & Company MN increased its position in Airgain by 64.5% in the second quarter.
+Wells Fargo & Company MN now owns 5,865 shares of the technology company’s stock worth $121,000 after buying an additional 2,300 shares during the last quarter.
+State Street Corp raised its stake in shares of Airgain by 7.3% in the first quarter.
+State Street Corp now owns 40,476 shares of the technology company’s stock valued at $307,000 after buying an additional 2,756 shares during the period.
+Finally, Susquehanna International Group LLP lifted its position in shares of Airgain by 90.0% during the 4th quarter.
+Susquehanna International Group LLP now owns 73,240 shares of the technology company’s stock valued at $779,000 after buying an additional 34,687 shares during the last quarter.
+63.63% of the stock is owned by hedge funds and other institutional investors.

 Airgain Company Profile (Get Rating)